growdigital/forestgarden.wales/content/tours.md

 2. Half an acre of newly planted coppice, designed for firewood, poles and posts
 3. One acre greenfield site of the planned Ornamental Maintenance-free Garden (OMG); discussion of windbreaks, access, utilities, fencing and planning
 4. Shrub propagation area & chickens
-5. The main attraction: a one acre pasture field started 3 years ago.
+5. The main attraction: a one acre pasture field started in the winter of 2015.
   * Fruit Triangle
   * Ground cover propagation area
   * Polytunnel & raised beds for annuals